filipekojak88/myprojectPDA/README.md

 This dataset is super handy because it's not just for scientists—it's also great for teaching and learning about data analysis.
 It's like replacing an old, not-so-interesting dataset with something way cooler and more relevant.
 Plus, it's been downloaded tons of times, showing how popular and useful it is for anyone wanting to explore the world of data science [[5]](#5).

-This data was collected near the Palmer Station in Antarctica from penguins:
+Data was collected near the Palmer Station in Antarctica from penguins:
 - on three different islands: Dream, Torgersen and Biscoe.

 ![Antarctica](images/p_station.png)